Australian Army Aviation Corps: Current equipment

 The Tiger ARH (Armed Reconnaissance Helicopter) was designed to provide significant reconnaissance and fire support in a combined arms team and is equipped with Hellfire missiles, 70 mm rockets and cannons.
 22 Tigers will be delivered to the Army under the AIR 87 Project, built at the Australian Aerospace Brisbane facility.
 The Tiger ARH achieved Final Operational Capability on 14 April 2016 originally planned for June 2009 and is in service with the 1st Aviation Regiment.
 The Tiger will be replaced by the Apache helicopter.

-The S-70A-9 Black Hawk is operated by the 171st Aviation Squadron in the 6th Aviation Regiment.
+The S-70A-9 Black Hawk was operated by the 171st Aviation Squadron in the 6th Aviation Regiment.
 Its role is to provide support to Special Operations Command.
 The Black Hawks were manufactured in Australia by Hawker de Havilland, under licence from Sikorsky.
 As of 2015, 34 are in service.

 The CH-47D Chinook is operated by C Squadron, 5 Aviation Regiment.
 C Squadron was raised on the Army order of battle in June 1995, on the return of the Chinooks to Australia after re-manufacture by Boeing USA.
 The Chinooks' primary role is logistic and battlefield support.
 They can also be used in the troop-lift role.
-The current fleet of seven CH-47Ds have been replaced by 7 new CH-47Fs, the first of which was delivered in May 2015.
+The then current fleet of seven CH-47Ds have been replaced by 14 new CH-47Fs, the first of which was delivered in May 2015.

 The EC135 T2+ is operated by the Royal Australian Navy (RAN) and Boeing Defence Australia at 723 Squadron, HMAS Albatross.
 The EC135 is a twin-engine light utility helicopter used primarily for aircrew training but has been deployed on operations.
 All new Army Aviation aircrew are trained on the EC135.